|

 parks, food inspections, housing aid, transportation, and law

+enforcement.
 Social Security, Medicaid, and Medicare benefits are exempt from

 sequestration.
 Although cuts to Medicare provider payments are on the